jlopez616/stonescript/README.md

 being particularly hard to read and write in, but we assert that it is the best language to yell at anything.

+For more information about the project, visit our [website!](https://johnllopez616.github.io/stonescript/home.html)

 # Grammar

 Full grammar may be found [here!](https://github.com/johnllopez616/stonescript/blob/master/syntax/stonescript.ohm)